 Herrly Internship in Paris

 The Herrly Internship in Paris Grant offers undergraduate students the opportunity to work for retired US Army Colonel (and Notre Dame alumnus) Peter Herrly.
 The position is based in Paris during the summer break, and the recipient would work as Col. Herrly’s assistant in planning and organizing an annual conference focused on international and military affairs.
-The internship allows students to build professional experience in a number of skill areas, provides keen insight into both international affairs and academic conferences, and is an excellent opportunity for students to sharpen their French-language skills.
+The internship allows students to build professional experience in a number of skill areas, provides keen insight into both international affairs and academic conferences, and is an excellent opportunity for students to use their French-language skills.
 The funding provided would cover transportation to/from Paris as well as modest living expenses for up to six weeks.
+Students considering this project must email their interest to Associate Director, Dr. Anthony Monta, at email@example.com in February or March regarding further steps to take.

 Number of Awards